stfc/alc_trajectory/README.md

 Gilberto Teobaldi (SCD, STFC)

 ## Structure of files and folders
-ALC_TRAJECTORY contains the following set of files and folders (in italic-bold):
+ALC_TRAJECTORY contains the following relevant set of files and folders (in italic-bold):

 * [***CI-tests***](./CI-tests): contains the tests files (in .tar format) needed for CI purposes.
 The user should execute the available scripts of the [***tools***](./tools) folder to run the test automatically and verify the code has been installed properly (see the [cmake_building.md](./cmake_building.md) file for instructions).
 * [***cmake***](./cmake): contains the specification for the compilation flags depending on the Fortran compiler and version, including options for debugging.